 Conclusion number 1: video games don’t allow you to truly learn how to tune.

 - How to learn left-hand guitar chords while reproducing your favorite pieces?

 When you begin on the guitar, it’s common to learn legendary pieces such as “Stairway to Heaven” by Led Zeppelin, "My Friends” by Red Hot Chili Peppers, or even “Come As You Are" by Nirvana.

 To be a guitar virtuoso is possible with a video game, but what about creativity...

 The video game lessons described above will productive in terms of learning where to place your fingers, the sequence of notes.

-learn to play bar chords and the left-hand series of chord grids in between them.
+Thus you can learn to play bar chords and the left-hand series of chord grids in between them.

 For example, D minor (low barred, frets 5 to 7), G major (high barred, frets 3 to 5), C major (barred on frets 3 to 5).

 The most popular rock songs rarely use more four basic chords.
 And within those, you’ll find only three different notes, played within their octaves.

 The video games like Rocksmith or BandFuse allow you study these wonderfully.